davonjagah/Kaprex/README.md

 # Start a single app (e.g., stake app only)
 yarn workspace stake dev
-# Or for merchants app
+# Or for dashboard app
-yarn workspace merchants dev
+yarn workspace dashboard dev
 # Or for landing app
 yarn workspace landing dev